LimePoint/opschain/docs/reference/included_resource_types.md

 The Terraform `TF_IN_AUTOMATION` environment variable is automatically configured when running `terraform_config` actions.
 This will indicate to Terraform that there is some wrapping application executing terraform and cause it to make adjustments to its output to de-emphasize specific commands to run next.
 For further information see [Controlling Terraform Output in Automation](https://learn.hashicorp.com/tutorials/terraform/automate-terraform#controlling-terraform-output-in-automation).

-### Example
+## Examples

+The [OpsChain Terraform Example Project](https://github.com/LimePoint/opschain-examples-terraform) demonstrates how the OpsChain Terraform Resource Type can be used.

-The [Confluent OpsChain Example Project](https://github.com/LimePoint/opschain-examples-confluent) demonstrates how these Resource Types can be used.
+The [OpsChain Confluent Example Project](https://github.com/LimePoint/opschain-examples-confluent) demonstrates how the OpsChain Infrastructure and OpsChain Terraform Resource Types can be used together.

 # Licence & Authors
 - Author:: LimePoint (support@limepoint.com)